|· The ammeter shows the amount of current

 1. Check for oxidation, corrosion, loose connections especially at bulkhead.
 Clean, tighten, fix as needed.

 2. An option is to create better connection or directly wire the feeds through the firewall, either in parallel to, or replacing the bulkhead connections.

 This is essentially the same as Chrysler's modification for certain fleet use applications and keeps the ammeter.

-3. Another option is to rewire the circuit using a remote shunt and ammeter, or voltmeter instead of the integrated ammeter.
+3. In theory an option is to rewire the circuit using a remote shunt ammeter.
 At least some Chrysler vehicles used a remote shunt ammeter starting in 1976 as did some other companies (but not AMC/Jeep). (ref.
 Rick E. Mopar Action reprinted at allpar.com) Aircraft supply houses are another source of remote shunted ammeters/

 High Rate of Charging: Maintain battery in good condition.
 If battery is low, keep alternator speeds down and monitor ammeter.
 Shut off if current is excessive.
 Use an alternator that can keep up with expected power needs at idle.
 Do not simply use an alternator that is rated high output, especially if not needed.
 Output goes up with rpm, if the extra current is not needed but the battery is low, it will send all that current into the charging circuit.